Kumiko/website/content/page/services.md

 ### Migrating to the cloud

 Thinking about moving your application into the cloud?
-Don’t know how?
+Don't know how?
-Don’t want to learn the nitty gritty details?
-We’re here for you!
+Don't want to learn the nitty gritty details?
+We're here for you!
 We can help you move your app into the AWS cloud, utilizing all needed services to provide high availability, cost efficiency and low maintenance.